AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 * **Display Folder Hierarchy of Destination Folder in the Move Dialog**: Viewing the folder hierarchy for each folder makes moving assets easier and reduces the likelihood of putting them in the wrong folder.

+* **Updated Screens in the Next-Generation Experience**: We're delivering additional, refreshed screens in the next-generation experience that offer an updated design and usability enhancements accessible via toggle switch:

+  * "Images and Files" Details
+  * Snippet Details

 >[!NOTE]
 >
 >The exception is moving an asset to a folder within a program in Marketing Activities.
 This move action will not display the folder hierarchy as folders within a program cannot have duplicate names.